 On average, articles typically arrive within 24 hours and books arrive within 6-10 days.
 A good rule of thumb: allow three days for articles and two weeks for books.
 Arrival time depends on the lending libraries that own the requested item and the postal service.

-Books, book chapters, journal articles, items on microform, theses/dissertations, scholarly video and audio recordings.
+Books, book chapters, journal articles, items on microform, theses/dissertations, scholarly video, and audio recordings.

 The purpose of ILL is to support scholarship and academic research, so please ask for leisure reading material, popular films, or genealogy research from your local public library.
-Since it takes a long time to find a library willing to lend an entire issue of a journal, you're much better off asking for individual articles.
-ILL cannot get required textbooks.

 Yes!
 We can find a library to lend old or rare items surprisingly often.
 It may come as microfilm or microfiche, though, or be restricted to library-only use.
 Sherrod Library has the equipment and helpful staff to assist with using microforms.

 You will receive an email with a link to download the PDF.
 You can also download the PDF from your library account under the 'Requests' tab.
 You do need to have a PDF viewer on your computer to open the file; the latest version of Adobe Acrobat Reader can be downloaded at http://www.adobe.com.